CS233R/trouble-tribble/strings.md

-"Srting".capitalize #Capitalizes first character "String".downcase #Lowercases all letters "String".upcase #Capitalizes all letters
+"Srting".capitalize #Capitalizes first character "String".downcase #Lowercases all letters "String".upcase #Capitalizes all letters "String".split #Splits each letter into an array index

 #Adding ! to the end of many methods will operate the method then update the actual variable
 varible = "string"